-Define held - To execute any order – one should have a strategy to handle the process, especially, for a volatile market, the overall process route and method of execution should be determined.
-A trader can place an order to buy equity from the market, when the terms prevailing in the market are favourable at the time of execution.
+Define held - To execute any order – one should have a strategy to handle the process, especially for a volatile market; the overall process route and method of execution should be determined.
+A trader can order to buy equity from the market when the terms prevailing are favourable at the time of execution.
 Such "held orders" are based on prompt execution.

 In general, orders belong to different categories –

-Limit– It is the order where the client set a maximum purchase price or minimum sale price at which the trade can be executed.
+Limit is the order where the client sets a maximum purchase price or minimum sale price at which the trade can be executed.

 Not-held – It gives the discretion to execute at a specific time and price.

-Day orders – It is valid until it is executed, or the next market close.
+Day orders are valid until it is executed or the next market close.

 GTC – It remains open until it is cancelled or executed.